Seamus and Áine with Mattie

 And he misses Mattie.

-Seamus lives with Deirdre and their daughter Áine in Old Bridge, New Jersey.
+Seamus lives with Deirdre and their three-and-half year old daughter, Áine, in Old Bridge, New Jersey.

 Another daughter, Olivia, is away in college.

-Seamus, a staff sergeant in the Army National Guard, is currently on active duty.
-Before that he was working for a security company along with his partner “my bomb-sniffing K9 Mattie” who is close to retirement, but, as far as the Fennessys are concerned, is being held in inhumane confinement.
+Seamus, a staff sergeant in the Army National Guard, once worked for a security company along with his partner “my bomb-sniffing K9 Mattie” who was close to retirement, but, as far as the Fennessys are concerned, is now being held against her canine will in Texas.

-“We’re the only family she has ever known,” Seamus said of Mattie.
+“We’re the only family she has ever known,” Seamus says of Mattie.

 “But the company I worked for has torn her from our family and left us devastated and it is in their power to do the right thing and return her to us.”